 The Stillwater County Sheriff's Office is the chief law enforcement agency in Stillwater County, Montana.
 It is comprised of approximately sixteen employees including sworn officers, communications technicians, and professional support staff.
-The Sheriff's Office provides general law enforcement, court security, dispatching, and search and rescue operations for the citizens of Stillwater County in a service area of 1,150,000 acres.
+The Sheriff's Office provides general law enforcement, court security, dispatching, and search and rescue operations for the citizens of Stillwater County in a service area of 1,805 miles.
 Additionally, this agency provides specialized regional services to the entire county and contract law enforcement to specific areas.

 The Coroner is an elected public official.
 In Montana, the Coroner can be a separate office, or it can be combined with the position of Sheriff, as it is in Stillwater County.
 The Coroner can appoint Deputy Coroners.

 The Coroner must determine the cause and manner of death.
 Manner of death is listed as accident, homicide, suicide, natural, undetermined, or pending (waiting for autopsy results).
 Cause of death is a medical-legal determination, such as cancer, heart attack, or blunt force trauma to the head.

 The Coroner must attend a 40-hour class on death investigation, and then attend 16 hours of training every two years.
 The Coroner can get assistance from the State Medical Examiner.

 The Coroner inquires into any death that was caused by other than natural causes (accident, homicide), or when no licensed physician will sign the death certificate.
 The death certificates are filed at the local registrar's office.